-Within a few weeks I had started relief announcing at WJRZ, Newark and WQXR, New York plus, astonishingly, WNCN again.
+Within a few weeks I had started relief-announcing at WJRZ, Newark, and WQXR, New York, plus, astonishingly, WNCN again.

-By the time I started on this aural merry-go-round my resume mirrored the new activity, crammed with other credits: Seven stations in 12 years: WNAR, WFLN, WHAT, WOND, WNRC, WNCN, WHLI.
+By the time I started on this aural merry-go-round my résumé mirrored the new activity, crammed with other credits: seven stations in 12 years: WNAR, WFLN, WHAT, WOND, WNRC, WNCN, WHLI.
 It certainly looks rootless, doesn’t it?
-You’d think it would look as if I couldn’t keep a job, an accurate perception for people outside broadcasting.
+You’d think it would look as if I couldn’t keep a job—an accurate perception for people outside broadcasting.
 Not without some truth, either.
 I’d been fired at three stations and quit four others.
 But people inside the business tend to believe that announcers who keep moving have something to offer.
 Otherwise, how would they keep getting work?
 And, when starting the 1965 search for something more interesting and better-paying than WHLI, not having left was a position of strength.
 I had a job already.
 You might think that managements would have inquired how and why I was no longer at those previous stations but they didn’t.
 Maybe because, except for WHLI, at least five years had passed and, as always, staff longevity being so rare, my moving on may have seemed normal.

 WNCN had new owners.
 In mid 1964 the station had been acquired by the National Science Network owned by L.W.
-Froehlich Advertising Agency which dealt mostly in pharmaceuticals.
+Froehlich Advertising Agency, which dealt mostly in pharmaceuticals.

-According to Bernie Alan whom I knew from our college days at Temple and who was on the announcing staff at NCN before I re-joined, the Network also bought and operated WDHF in Chicago, KPPC in Pasadena and KMPX in San Francisco.
+According to Bernie Alan, whom I knew from our college days at Temple and who was on the announcing staff at NCN before I re-joined, the Network also bought and operated WDHF in Chicago, KPPC in Pasadena, and KMPX in San Francisco.

 The “Science,” no doubt, was so named due to Froelich’s agency accounts.
 There was also something else.
 In addition to WNCN, the transmitter signal was used on a sub-channel* to broadcast pop background music to subscribers, who were, evidently, all doctors who used the service in their offices.
 I never heard how the service sounded.

 In addition, according to Bernie, there were weekly five-minute broadcasts of news scripts about medicine and developments in the medical world; he wrote and broadcast some himself.
-Once, he said, WNCN even covered a medical convention in Chicago, the broadcast sponsored by drug companies, whose commercials were included.
+Once, he said, WNCN even covered a medical convention in Chicago, the broadcast sponsored by drug companies whose commercials were included.

-Jolly WNCN Program Director Ed Shaughnessy took a liking to my sound and my knowledge, and immediately put me on call after we’d met.
+Jolly WNCN Program Director Ed Shaughnessy took a liking to my sound and my knowledge and immediately put me on call after we’d met.
 When he asked about why I’d left the old NCN, I’d explained that I’d wanted to try an acting career.
-And re FLN, I could tell the truth: Mitchell Krauss took his job back.
+And re: FLN, I could tell the truth: Mitchell Krauss took his job back.

 No further questions were asked.